 One of the ways the College supports quality nursing practice is through practice consultation services.
 Employers are welcome to use this service when they have questions about RN practice.
-Click here for more information on our practice and standards consultation services.

 As an employer, if you terminate or suspend an RN for professional incompetence or misconduct, you must report this to the College.

 Want to learn more about conduct and reporting?
 Click here.

 Documentation is a vital part of registered nursing practice and the basic principles of documentation have not changed over the years.
 Whether on paper or electronically, quality documentation is part of meeting our practice expectations.